houndstooth/houndstoothcraft/README.md

 Both `layersPattern` and `layerSettings` exist as well, for the same reason.

+## app

+The `app` module, in contrast to the `pattern` module, has nothing to do with the "fun", "mathy", "designy' part of houndstooth.
+It's how the app works.

+submodules:
+- `controls`: the user interface; handlers for toggling effects and controlling animation
+- `dom`: bindings to HTML methods, references to elements on the page
+- `execute`: shepherds a pattern through, from composition to rendering, managing layers and frames
+- `render`: self-explanatory
+- `settings`: tooling for parsing patterns

+Just as the pattern setting submodules map onto the `patternState`, the app submodules map onto an `appState`.

 ## execution & component hierarchy

+This section straddles both the `app` and `pattern` modules.
+It uses elements from both.

 In short:
 - [animation](#animation)